Specification tests for generalized propensity scores using double projections: Specification tests based on double projections

+We reject the null $H_0$ in favor of the alternative $H_1$ whenever $CvM_{n}^{dpro}$ in \eqref{cvm} is ``overly'' large.
+For the sake of practical convenience, in the empirical application in Section \ref{empirical_section} and Monte Carlo simulations in the online supplementary appendix, we use the constant weight $a_{n}(t)\equiv1$ for all $t\in\mathcal{T}$, though other sensible data-driven choices are feasible, e.g., $a_{n}(t)=n^{-1}\sum_{i=1}^{n}1(T_{i}=t)$.
+Due to space constraint, we do not intend to search for the optimal weight that yields the highest power.

-At this stage, one may wonder why we have chosen to use a Cram\'{e}r-von Mises-type instead of a Kolmogorov-Sminov-type test statistic.
-The reason is computational: as we show below in Lemma \ref{lemma1}, (\ref{cvm}) can be written in a closed-form expression and does not rely on any type of numerical integration method.
-As a direct consequence of these attractive computational features is that (\ref{cvm}) can be easily implemented even when $X$ is high-dimensional.
+At this stage, one may wonder why we have chosen to use a $CvM$-type instead of a Kolmogorov--Sminov-type test statistic.
+The reason is computational: as we show below in Lemma \ref{lemma1}, (\ref{cvm}) can be written in a closed-form expression and does not rely on any numerical integration method.
+Furthermore, one does not need to compute a different projection for each $\left( \beta^{\top},u\right) ^{\top}\in\Pi_{pro}$, which is arguably a ``natural'' step if one were to take \citet{Neyman1959}'s ``debiasing'' proposal literally.
+A direct consequence of these attractive computational features is that (\ref{cvm}) can be easily implemented even with many covariates and many treatment levels.
+In addition, the closed-form expression given in Lemma \ref{lemma1} can readily be used to calculate the multiplier bootstrapped version of our $CvM$ test statistic in Section \ref{boot}.

 \begin{lemma} Let $CvM_{n}^{dpro}$ be defined in \eqref{cvm} with $\mathbb{S}^{d_{x}}$ the $d_{x}$-dimensional unit sphere.
 Then, we have

 with

 and